-The vxfsconvert utility converts an ext2, ext3 or ext4 file system to a Veritas File System with latest disk layout version.
-The conversion must be done on a Linux system.
-Conversion of all ext2, ext3 and ext4 file system block sizes is supported.
+The vxfsconvert utility converts an HFS file system to a Veritas File System.
+The conversion must be done on an HP-UX system.
+Conversion of all HFS file system block sizes is supported.
 After a file system is converted to VxFS, its block size is the value of the fragment size before conversion.
-The vxfsconvert utility also converts VxFS disk layout Version 4 to latest disk layout version.
+The vxfsconvert utility also converts VxFS disk layout versions 2 and 3 to Version 7 disk layout.

 The vxfsconvert utility requires sufficient disk space to convert existing metadata to VxFS metadata.
 The space is acquired from free space within the file system or from the space available immediately after the end of the file system.
 In either case, the space must be available on the same device or volume on which the file system resides.
 Free space required by vxfsconvert is approximately 12%-15% of the total file system size, depending on the number of directories, size of directories, files, and the number of allocated inodes.

 special is the character (raw) disk device containing the file system to convert.
 Running vxfsconvert on the raw device is almost always faster than running it on a block device.

 The vxfsconvert utility takes approximately 4 to 5 times longer than running file system-specific fsck on HFS.

 The vxfsconvert utility does not convert the quota files in HFS file systems to the VxFS quota file format.
 However, it does create empty VxFS user and group quota files.

 The vxfsconvert utility converts HFS access control list (ACL) entries to their respective VxFS ACL entries if they comply with the VxFS ACL standard.
 See the description of the conversion process below for details.